quamen/ruby.org.au/pages/code-of-conduct.html.md

 If you or someone else is subject to harassment, or you have a concern, please contact the event organisers (who will introduce themselves at the beginning of the event), or member of [the Ruby Australia committee](/committee-members.html).

 The Ruby community is a welcoming and friendly place – thank you for being a part of it.

+This Code of Conduct has learned and borrowed much from others - especially [JSConf](http://jsconf.com/codeofconduct.html) and [Jeff Casimir](https://gist.github.com/jcasimir/6992184).
+Thank you to all who provided inspiration and feedback.